RichardKnop/go-oauth2-server/README.md

 ## Testing

 A test database is created before running the tests and destroyed after the tests have run.
-Therefor, You need to have Postgres installed in order for tests to run.
+Therefor, You need to have Postgres installed in order for tests to run (i.e. `createdb` and `createuser` commands must be available).

 To run tests: